 Campus Service and Professional Development

-A founding member of the Teaching Academy Board, she also co-hosts the Provost’s Teaching Academy annual Summer Teaching Institute along with the Office of the Provost, the Science Literacy Program, and the Division of Undergraduate Studies.
+A founding member of the Teaching Academy and member of the board, she also co-hosts the Provost’s Teaching Academy annual Summer Teaching Institute along with the Office of the Provost, the Science Literacy Program, and the Division of Undergraduate Studies.
 Service to the University also includes the Faculty Advisory Committee, the Committee on Academic Infrastructure, the Student Success Advisory Council, IT Steering Committee, and strategic planning committees.
 Helen chairs the newly formed Academic Technology Advisory Group.
 Partnering with the Office of the Provost and Academic Affairs, the Teaching Engagement Program, and Yamada Language Center, she also sponsored and co-hosted the Working Group for Active Teaching and Learning.

 An active member of EDUCAUSE, she has served as a faculty member on the EDUCAUSE Institute Management Program, a Council Member of the Senior Directors Seminar, and currently serves on the advisory board for Leading Academic Transformation.
 Helen is also a fellow of the CLIR/EDUCAUSE Leading Change Institute, an alumna of the Harvard Institute for Management and Leadership in Education, an American Library Association (ALA) Spectrum Scholar, and a Association of Research Libraries (ARL) Diversity Scholar.
 She also serves as an advisor to the Center for Higher Education Chief Information Officer Studies (CHECS) Board.